letonkargit/CKAD-practice/practicequestions/Namespaces-qestions.md

    **Ans:**

        k get pods -A
-4. Create namespace and set the namespace
+4. Create namespace and set the working namespace to created namespace

    **Ans:**